Radio Televisyen Malaysia: Local stations

+Services

-Radio stations
+Radio

 RTM offers 34 FM radio channels – 6 national and 28 local stations, which are collectively known as Radio RTM or Radio Malaysia.
 Each station has different frequencies, depending on the area of coverage.

 Nationwide

 Local

 RTM's local radio network, formerly known as Radio 3, offers localised services to listeners across their respective states and federal territories.
 Most stations operate from 6:00 am to midnight daily, with simulcasts of Nasional FM taking place during downtime.
 Others like Sabah V FM, take simulcasts from another national radio network overnight.
 KL FM, as well as Sarawak FM, however, operates 24 hours a day.
 The logos of the local radio stations display colours that match those on Malaysia's individual state or territory flags.